--a,application application-name The name of the application for which you are retrieving the log. -c,container container-name The name of the container in which the application is running.
+-a,application app-name The name of the application for which you are retrieving the log.
+The app-name can be either a software application name (such as bps) or the name of a BMC (such as kcos-sol-bmc-00-18-a0-ae-4a-45). -c,container container-name The name of the container in which the application is running.
 The container name is required only if the pod has more than one container.
+Note that BMC pods have only one container. -h,help Display help for the command.

 '''

 kcos logs application -a BPS

-kcos logs application -a BPS -c container7
+kcos logs application -a BPS -c container4

+kcos logs application -a kcos-sol-bmc-00-18-a0-ae-4a-45

 kcos logs application -h

 '''